The process of init a Linux user session

 login shell.
 On every platform (not just Mac OS X) bash does not use .bashrc

-that exists and is readable).
-This is why “put source ~/.bashrc
+.profile that exists and is readable).
+This is why “put source ~/.bashrc in

 So typically (or sooner or later), what you will encounter are non-login shells.
 So this